Get Started for SQL Server

 Typed Result Execution

-You can infer the single-column resultsets to any .NET CLR type via ExecuteQuery operation.
+Single-column result sets can be mapped to any .NET CLR type via ExecuteQuery.

 using (var connection = new SqlConnection(ConnectionString))